ethersphere/swarm-guide/contents/introduction.rst

 ========================

 Swarm is set out to provide base layer infrastructure for a new decentralised internet.
 Swarm is a peer to peer network of nodes providing distributed digital services by contributing resources (storage, message forwarding, payment processing) to each other.
-These contributions are accurately accounted for on a peer to peer basis, allowing nodes to trade resource for resource, but offering monetary compensation for nodes consuming more than they serve.
+These contributions are accurately accounted for on a peer to peer basis, allowing nodes to trade resource for resource, but offering monetary compensation to nodes consuming less than they serve.

 The Ethereum Foundation swarm team is operating a swarm testnet where swarm can be tried out.
 Everyone can join the network by running the swarm client node on their server, desktop, laptop or mobile device.
 The Swarm client is part of the Ethereum stack, the reference implementation is written in golang and found under the go-ethereum repository.
 Currently at POC (proof of concept) version 0.3 is running on all nodes.

 Swarm offers a local http proxy API that dapps or command line tools can use to interact with swarm.
-Some modules like messaging is only available through RPC-JSON API.
+Some modules like messaging are   only available through RPC-JSON API.
 The foundation servers on the testnet are offering public gateways, which serve to easily demonstrate functionality and allow free access so that people can try swarm without even running their own node.

 .. note::
   The swarm public gateways are temporary and users should not rely on their existence for production services.

 Swarm defines the :dfn:`bzz suite of devp2p subprotocols` running on the ethereum devp2p network.
-The bzz subprotocol is in flux, the specification of the wire protocol is considered stable only with POC4 expected in Q1 20192.
+The bzz subprotocol is in flux, the specification of the wire protocol is considered stable only with POC4 expected in Q1 2019.

 The swarm of Swarm is the collection of nodes of the devp2p network each of which run the bzz protocol suite on the same network id.